 Spectral Clustering Example in Python

 The Scikit-learn API provides SpectralClustering class to implement spectral clustering method in Python.
-The SpectralClustering applies the clustering to a projection of the normalized Laplacian.
-In this tutorial, we'll briefly learn how to cluster and visualize data with SpectralClustering in Python.
+The SpectralClustering class applies the clustering to a projection of the normalized Laplacian.
+In this tutorial, we'll briefly learn how to cluster data with SpectralClustering class in Python.
 The tutorial covers:

 1. Preparing the data